 Marijuana usage rates are up; 1 in 7 US adults admitted to smoking it in 2017, so it’s understandable to think everyone and quite literally their mom are giving marijuana a shot.
 But what’s the reason for this?
 The first may be the most obvious, and that’s the psychotropic “high” associated with cannabis consumption.

-But another trend has increased the demand: the view that marijuana is primarily medicine, not a drug.
-Two different compounds are present in marijuana.
-These compounds produce the plant’s varied mental, physiological, and therapeutic effects.
+But another trend has increased the demand: the view that marijuana isn’t a drug but has beneficial effects on their health.
+Within the marijuana plant are chemical compounds called cannabinoids, two of which are the most well-known for their effects on the human body.
 They are called THC and CBD.
 Read on to learn more.

-Tetrahydrocannabinol, more commonly known by its acronym THC, is a psychoactive chemical compound present in marijuana.
+Delta-9-Tetrahydrocannabinol, more commonly known by its acronym THC (the Delta-9 part is sometimes omitted) is a psychoactive chemical compound present in marijuana.
 THC is very similar in formula to an endemic brain hormone known as anandamide, allowing it to bind to receptors located in the brain.
 Once THC attaches itself to these receptors, normal physiological function is interrupted.

-Cannabidiol is the second important compound produced in marijuana.
+Cannabidiol is the other important compound produced in plants of the Cannabis genus.
 Much like THC, CBD attaches itself to the aforementioned endocannabinoid receptor system in the brain and other locations in the body.
 Cannabinoid consumption, therefore, creates an uptick in dopamine production, much like THC, but does not alter hippocampus activity.

-The result is a very clear-headed, pain-relieving effect that does not carry the same psychoactive “high” that THC produces.
-CBD can be smoked, taken orally as CBD oil or concentrates, or vaporized in the same manner that THC can be.
+The result is that CBD does not carry the same psychoactive “high” that THC produces.
+CBD can be added to topical products, taken orally as CBD oil or edibles, vaporized, or through many other methods as well.

 Why does the difference matter?

-Since CBD does not induce intoxication, people who may benefit from cannabinoid treatments can try these products without concern for being “stoned” or coming across as a drug user to other people.
-More CBD research and products have the chance to help make possible medicine more available to more people, and the world a healthier place as a result.
+Since CBD does not induce intoxication, many people can try these products without concern for being “stoned” or coming across as a drug user.
+More CBD research and products have the chance to help make high-quality CBD more available to more people, and the world a better place as a result.

 For more information, visit Sun State Hemp.